pac1987/HappyKite/README.md

+# Node Modules

+i did not upload the Node_modules so Npm needs to be installed from terminal - Npm install

 # Happy Technical Test

 This is a small guide to the technical test but if you have any issues feel free to contact us at [phil@happykite.co.uk](mailto:phil@happykite.co.uk)